Kava-Labs/kava/x/hard/spec/03_messages.md

 }
 ```

 This message decrements a `Borrow` object, or deletes one if the `Amount` specified is greater than or equal to the total borrowed amount, as well as creating/updating the necessary indexes and synchronizing any outstanding interest.
-For example, a message which requests to repay 100xyz tokens, if `Owner` has only deposited 50xyz tokens, the `Sender` will repay the full 50xyz tokens.
+For example, a message which requests to repay 100xyz tokens, if `Owner` has only borrowed 50xyz tokens, the `Sender` will repay the full 50xyz tokens.
 The `Amount` of coins, or the current borrow amount, is transferred from `Sender`.
 The global variable for `TotalBorrowed` is updated.

 ```go
 // MsgLiquidate attempts to liquidate a borrower's borrow